-The Naval Order of the Unites States’ “charge” is to encourage research and writing on naval and maritime subjects, and to promote the preservation of historic artifacts and memories of our naval and maritime history.
-NOUS will present an award to the project that is judged to best highlight naval history in both the Junior and Senior Divisions.
-The Hampton Roads Commandery will sponsor a $100 prize in the Junior Division and The National Capital Commandery will award a $200 prize in the Senior Division.
+The Naval Order of the Unites States’ “charge” is to encourage research and writing on naval and maritime subjects, including the Marine Corps and United States Coast Guard, and to promote the preservation of historic artifacts and memories of our naval and maritime history.
+NOUS’s National Capital Commandery will present an award and $200 prize to both a Junior and Senior Division entry that best explores naval history and related maritime subjects.

-Presented by the Washington Library at George Washington’s Mount Vernon, this $500 prize will be awarded to outstanding projects in both the Junior and Senior Divisions that demonstrate a clear understanding of the ideas and events defined by George Washington’s life, leadership, and legacy.
-In addition to outstanding historical interpretation, we award special consideration to projects that seek innovative and compelling ways to tell the story of George Washington so that his timeless and relevant life is accessible to the world.
+Presented by George Washington’s Mount Vernon, this $500 prize will be awarded to outstanding projects in both the Junior and Senior Divisions that demonstrate an understanding of the lasting impact of George Washington’s leadership in both American and World History.
+Special consideration will be given to projects that use innovative and compelling ways to showcase how Washington’s legacy of personal, political, and military leadership had a lasting impact on people and moments in history.

 The National Maritime Historical Society seeks to inform all Americans, young and old alike, of the rich maritime heritage of our country and its importance, not only in the past, but most importantly to the future of the nation.
 NMHS will award prizes in both the Junior and Senior Divisions to projects focused on the maritime heritage of the country.
-First prize in both Divisions includes a $150 prize for each project as well as a one-year membership in NMHS for each participant and the mentoring teacher.
-Second prize in both Divisions is a one-year membership in NMHS for each participant and the mentoring teacher.
+First prize in both Divisions includes a $100 prize for each project as well as a one-year membership in NMHS and a subscription to Sea History for each participant and their mentoring teacher.
+Second place in both Divisions will receive a $50 prize as well as a one-year membership in NMHS and a subscription to Sea History for each participant and their mentoring teacher.

 The Virginia Museum of History & Culture seeks to recognize the contributions of Virginia schools to Virginia History Day at the local, District, and State levels.
 Beginning in 2018, the Virginia Museum of History & Culture will award a trophy and recognize the school with the greatest participation in the season-long competition.